Accessibility Menu

 David Pace 13:53

-Yeah, I was struck by in your section called Afterword that and I’m quoting you here, “I trust words, even those whose meaning doesn’t bring comfort, especially those like death.”
-And then you talk about the actual physical pronunciation of the word death.
+Yeah, I was struck by in your section called “Afterword” that and I’m quoting you here, “I trust words, even those whose meaning doesn’t bring comfort, especially those like ‘death.’”
+And then you talk about the actual physical pronunciation of the word “death.”
 I mean, and you really position a lot of this back into the body.
-The tactile experience that a nurse has by or a doctor has pronouncing that somebody is dead, you know, their fingers and actually being in that present moment when most of us it’s very much an abstraction still.
+The tactile experience that a nurse has or a doctor has pronouncing that somebody is dead, you know, with their fingers and actually being in that present moment when most of us it’s very much an abstraction still.

-But what what I was struck with Susan was when you said “When we translate into words, what threatens us?
+But what I was struck with Susan was when you said “When we translate into words, what threatens us?
 We gain authority.
-We are empowered to reorder, to reshape our experience through language and imagination.
+We are empowered to reorder, to reshape our experience.
+Through language and imagination.
 We can transform reality.”
 What is this reality that you’re trying to transform?
 I’m curious about that.
-I think I know the answer, but.
+I think I know the answer, but

 Susan Sample 16:01

 You know, as an author, you have authority.
 And so then you can take it and look at it in a different sense of time.
-There’s a theorist who talks about Paul Ricoeur, a French.
-There it is.
+There’s a theorist who talks about the Frenchman Paul Ricoeur There it is.
 And he talks about time and narrative.
 And I think narrative is so essential to medicine because in medicine, in health and this is probably in so many areas at the university, you’re always moving ahead.
 It’s always what’s next.
 We’re going forward.

 David Pace 20:42